You're operating heavy machinery: burnout risk in AI-augmented engineering teams

 Individual resilience matters, but it's not the main lever.

 Terrain is where leaders have the most scope to act.
-In AI-augmented teams, the terrain questions are more specific than the usual list of meeting culture and role clarity.
-Here are four worth putting on the table.
+In AI-augmented teams, the terrain questions are more specific than the usual list of meeting culture, load management and role clarity.
+Here are four we're seeing come up frequently:

-Priorities — including what you've decided not to do.
+Priorities, specifically stating what you've decided not to do.
 AI acceleration means the backlog grows faster too.
 Without an active deprioritisation practice, the pressure to do everything intensifies even as output rises.
-A regular, explicit review of what the team has decided not to work on is load management, not process overhead.
+A regular, explicit review of what the team has decided not to work on is necessary, proactive load management.

 Switching off outside work hours.
-When agents can work overnight and outputs are available to review at any time, the temptation to stay connected is constant.
+When agents can work overnight and outputs produced for review at any time, the temptation to stay connected is constant.
 Leaders who actively support disconnection, not just permit it, are making a terrain choice that directly affects their team's recovery capacity.

 Development, not just delivery.
 There's a meaningful difference between directing an AI to produce output and developing as an engineer.
 The former can become a treadmill; the latter requires space for work that stretches and builds capability.
 A regular check on whether people are growing or just babysitting output is worth building into the rhythm of the team.